withastro/docs/src/pages/en/guides/content-collections.md

 A collection is folder containing Markdown or MDX files whose frontmatter all share the same data shape and types.

-Astro [provides built-in functions](#querying-content-collections) for querying your content data files by collection directory name.
+Astro [provides built-in functions](#querying-content-collections) for querying your content files by collection directory name.
 This means every content file in `src/content/` **must** belong to a collection directory.

 With this organization, you can retrieve a set of entries based on the collection name, and optionally enforce frontmatter types with a schema.